Category: Myths and religions

 The Holy Face of Lucca, between history and science

-During the Middle Ages, one of the most important and revered relics in all of Europe was located in Lucca.
-The Holy Face, kept in the Cathedral of San Martino, was no ordinary wooden crucifix for the faithful.
-According to tradition, it was in fact an acheiropoieta, not made by human hand but generated by…
+During the Middle Ages, one of the most important and revered relics in Europe was located in Lucca.
+Kept in the Cathedral of San Martino, the Holy Face was more than just a wooden crucifix for the faithful.
+According to tradition, it was an acheiropoieta icon, not made by human hand but generated by divine…

 Saintes-Maries-de-la-Mer, the village of the Holy Marys in Provence